A young mother debilitated by primary lymphedema becomes her own advocate and finds compassionate surgical treatment at Johns Hopkins.

 She says since her surgery, it’s easier to get into her van to drive, and she doesn’t require an extra seatbelt expander.

-Most of all, Tiffany is glad to participate more in her now-teenage daughter’s life.
+Most of all, Tiffany is glad to participate more in her daughter’s life.
 “I can chaperone her activities like the other parents.
 We took a bus trip with her chorus group, and I was able to ride in the seat and walk outdoors without dragging my leg behind me.”

 Tiffany stays active in the lymphedema support communities, and says it feels great to give back.